pluginrpc/pluginrpc-go/README.md

 See [pluginrpc_test.go](pluginrpc_test.go) for an example of how to test plugins.

-## Status: Alpha
+## Status: Beta

 This framework is in active development, and should not be considered stable.
-We're publishing it publicly to get early feedback as we approach stability.

 ## Legal